aspose-page/Aspose.Page-Documentation/net/page-description-languages/what-is-xps-file/_index.md

 weight: 17
 url: /net/what-is-xps-file/
 keywords: what is xps file, what is xps file, xps what is it, xps file, xps format, xps language
-description: This page briefly answers the question "What is XPS file?"
+description: XPS as one of the PDLs languages is explained in this article.
+Along with it this page briefly answers the question "What is an XPS file?"
 lastmod: "2022-02-11"
 sitemap:
     changefreq: "weekly"